-Where asbestos has been identified or is likely to be identified (or where the building was constructed prior to 31 December 2003) an asbestos register must be prepared and kept at the workplace.
+Where asbestos has been identified or is likely to be identified (or where the building was constructed prior to 31 December 2003) an asbestos register (template) must be prepared and kept at the workplace.
 The asbestos register lists all identified (or assumed) asbestos in a workplace and must be maintained to ensure the information in the register is up-to-date.

 The register is used to notify workers (particularly those involved in building construction, refurbishment and repairs) of the presence of asbestos.
 When planning demolition or refurbishment work at a workplace the asbestos register must be reviewed (and revised if necessary) and provided to workers before they commence any building works.

 The register must also be provided to any licensed asbestos removalist before commencing removal work.

 Refer to page 59 of the Code of Practice - How to manage and control asbestos in the workplace for an example of an asbestos register.

 An asbestos management plan must be prepared for a workplace where asbestos has been identified or assumed present, or is likely to be present.

 The plan must be maintained to ensure the information is up-to-date (at least every five years), and must be kept in an accessible location at the workplace.

 Refer to the Code of Practice - How to manage and control asbestos in the workplace for more information on asbestos management plans.